Computist

-Computist was a magazine devoted to the Apple II personal computer that was published by Charles R. Haight under the SoftKey Publishing name, between 1981 and 1993, for a total of 89 issues.
+Computist was a computer magazine devoted to the Apple II that was published by Charles R. Haight under the SoftKey Publishing name, between 1981 and 1993, for a total of 89 issues.
 The magazine was based in Tacoma, Washington.
 Originally launched as Hardcore Computing, the 'hardcore' part was formally dropped from the title with the 27th issue.

 Only three volumes of Core were published: "All About Graphics", "Utilities" and "Home Computer Games".

 Originally, the "Games" topic was scheduled for Issue 4, but that issue was scrapped and "Games" became the theme for Issue 3.
 The "Databases" topic originally planned for Issue 3 later appeared as a feature article in Hardcore Computist #6.
 Core itself became a regular featured column in Hardcore Computist.

 While it was billed as a magazine "for the serious user of Apple computers", in fact much of the content in Computist was devoted to the removal of copy protection from Apple software.
 At the time, it was commonplace for software publishers to prevent users from making copies of software by distributing the programs on floppy disks that had been written with a modified version of Apple DOS.
 Each issue of Computist included several "SoftKeys", short code snippets and instructions designed to circumvent software copy protection routines.
 Often these SoftKeys were designed to be used in conjunction with a program called Super IOB, which could reconstruct the publisher's DOS modifications, circumventing the copy protection for a particular program or group of programs.
 Typically, following the steps in a published SoftKey resulted in a disk free of protection, which could be duplicated with any disk copier, such as Apple's COPYA program.